alexirimiea/GrApp/help/cypher-commands.md

 ## How to import data from CSV into the Neo4J database

-1. Step 1
+#### Step 1
-Go to Neo4j install directory and execute bin/neo4j-shell:
+Install Neo4j on your machine and then go to its install directory and execute bin/neo4j-shell.

-2. Step 2 - Importing data from CSV
+#### Step 2 - Importing data from the .CSV file

-**Note:** The "LIMIT 1" should be removed from the Cypher queries when importing data.
+**Note:** The "*LIMIT 1*" should be removed from the Cypher queries when importing data.
 The sample queries provided below contain it so that they are executed faster (useful when getting familiar with Cypher commands).

 1. It can be done either by using the URL provided by [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/):
 ```
 LOAD CSV WITH HEADERS
 FROM 'https://data.consumerfinance.gov/api/views/s6ew-h6mp/rows.csv?accessType=DOWNLOAD' AS line